Goal-Guided Transformer-Enabled Reinforcement Learning for Efficient Autonomous Navigation: Methodology

 \subsection{Framework}

-Realizing goal-driven autonomous navigation requires the DRL-based approach to understand and analyze the goal information.
+The main aim of the goal-driven autonomous navigation task is to successfully navigate to a specific target instance within an unknown environment.
+Realizing such mapless navigation requires the DRL-based approach to understand and analyze the goal information.
 One possible solution is to treat the parameterized goal states as an input rather than a condition, feeding it together with the visual input, such as raw RGB images, to enhance the capability of the scene representation.
 Specifically, we learn the goal-oriented scene representation through a novel Transformer-based architecture that considers multimodal (i.e., physical goal states and visual states) input as a sequence of continuous representations.
 In light of this, we term the backbone of our perception system Goal-guided Transformer (GoT).
 Once the goal-oriented latent features are extracted, we motivate the SAC algorithm to learn the decision policy for approaching the goal position by interacting with the environment.
 Therefore, the two main ingredients, GoT and Transformer architecture-based SAC algorithm, complete our approach that we term Goal-guided Transformer-enabled reinforcement learning (GTRL).

 The overall framework of our approach is depicted in Fig. \ref{framework}.
 In our case, the input consists of two parts, i.e., goal position in polar coordinates and raw fisheye RGB images stacked over four frames.
 In the first stage, they are flattened into the same dimension and fed into the GoT encoder.
 Then, these embedded patches are encoded to goal-relevant latent features through the MSA and provided to the subsequent decision-making system.
 Finally, the GoT-SAC algorithm makes a decision according to the goal-relevant latent features, and the UGV executes the decision command to trigger the state transition of the environment.
 After the algorithm converges, we qualitatively (visual attention flow maps) and quantitatively (Gini coefficient and Shannon-Wiener Index) evaluate the trained model in terms of the SA mechanism to analyze and interpret the significance of the goal-oriented scene representation (Section \ref{exp}).